pnjorge/GridHopperTac/README.md

 Can be very slow to load (5 mins), but on reaching 100% 'Error:' message should show empty.

 Quick Start: Click top of screen [GridHopperTac] to enter Options page.
-Scroll down and click [BACK] to return.
+Scroll down and click [eXit] to return.
 Click each option to cycle/increment value.
 For orbital position, a long press will jump by 10 degrees to save time.

 73